Yosshy-123/Yosshy-123/README.md

 ## Hi there 👋

-### About Me
+### About me
-I love coding and working on side projects.

-When I'm not programming, I read about UX design and teach myself new frameworks.
+I enjoy coding and developing side projects.
+Outside programming, I study UX design and explore new frameworks.

 ### Contact
-Yosshy_123@proton.me
+Email: Yosshy_123@proton.me

+### Work inquiries
+For business inquiries or project proposals, please email me at Yosshy_123@proton.me.
+Include a project summary, timeline, and budget if applicable.
+I will reply as soon as possible.